 Vintage-style riveted worm supports

 .236" (6.00mm) string post diameter

 1-3/8" (34.93mm) string post spacing

 Peghole spacing: Plate-mounted tuners can't work efficiently if the pegholes are improperly aligned.
-Our Tuner Drill Jig ensures the correct 1-3/8" post spacing for accurate tuning.
+Our Tuning Machine Drill Jig for Slotted Pegheads ensures the correct 1-3/8" string roller spacing for accurate tuning.